auber-johnson/dkms/README.md

 This intention of this README is to explain how DKMS can be used in conjunction with tarballs which contain a dkms.conf file within them.

-The DKMS project (and any updates) can be found at: https://github.com/dell/dkms

 Installation
 --